Duct Work is Key to a Healthy Building

 Installation of Duct Work

-Once the duct work is installed all the joints need to be sealed.
+Once the duct work is installed, all the joints need to be sealed.
 The vents should be covered until the system is activated, which only happens after all the dirt and dust of construction has ended.
 Sealing joints in duct work is done with mastic glue and mastic tape.
-These strategies are geared towards keeping dust and dirt out of the duct work during construction and operation of the system.
-This coupled with proper sizing of the mechanical systems that allows for modulation of capacity when the building is not in full use is a key component for healthy indoor air quality.
+These strategies are geared towards keeping dust and dirt out of the ducts during construction and operation of the system.